davidwernerhh/manager-manual/README.md

 It is crucial to me that you try to focus on possible solutions to a problem.
 The focus on the answer gives us the right mindset to talk about possible paths to a solution, rather than only focussing on what's wrong or not working right now.

 How I like to do it: I don’t require you only to approach me when you have the perfect solution, but I’d like you to think about some options before.
-It doesn't have to be perfect, but should be a reasonable basis for our discussion.
+It doesn't have to be perfect but should be a reasonable basis for our discussion.
 The ideal way will be if you prepare a decision proposal on how to move forward.
 It could look like this:

 - **Option 1 (preferred):** Describe what you are planning, what implications there are and what the pros/cons are.
 Have a specific impact on business value and what KPIs are affected.
 Be prepared to provide insight and clarity to the options you propose.
 - Option 2: …